Fresh veggies, a tasty sauce and comforting noodles make this Vegan Pad Thai a treat any day of the week!

 - 2 tablespoons light brown sugar, packed

-- 7 ounces dried medium rice noodles
+- 7 ounces dried medium rice noodles, or gluten free noodles of your choice

 - 1 green cabbage, finely shredded (I like to use pointed or 'sweetheart' cabbage)